seperalta22/Awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Original design idea by Cindy Shin in [Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

-I would like to thank Microverse for giving me the opportunity to learn and grow as a developer.
+I would like to thank Microverse for giving us the opportunity to learn and grow as a developers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>